Kraune233/Crypto-anarchism/README.md

 project setting:

-A experimental art of Crypto-anarchism
+An experimental art of Crypto-anarchism

 Techinical base: